 Although the stakes may not be as high for your business, you still cannot afford to neglect the national privacy laws and regulations of your nation.

 Amazon was hit with a huge four million Euro fine because of the content of some of the clauses within its contracts.
 French courts discovered that the Amazon’s contracts contained unreasonable demands, which would place their providers’ businesses in jeopardy.

 In addition to the fine, Amazon was told that it would receive additional fines if the six offending clauses were not changed within six months.
 This story underscores just how important it is for the terms of service and contracts to be produced in collaboration between all your business’s departments.

-3. Failure to comply with GDP – Google
+3. Failure to comply with GDPR – Google

 In March 2020, Google was slapped with an USD 8 million fine for failure to comply with Europe’s General Data Protection Regulation.
 The fine was imposed, after Google failed to remove the search result links of right-to-be-forgotten requests.

 This was a significant fine and was just the latest, in a series of large GDPR infraction penalties, that the company received in recent years.
 Google’s woes are a cautionary tale for marketers and businesses around the world, who struggle to comply correctly with their GDPR commitments.

 Coca Cola has one of the world’s strongest brands; however, in 1985, the company took one of the greatest risks in consumer goods’ history and announced a new formula for its popular beverage.